Resolution-Agnostic Neural Operators for Multi-Rate Sparse-View CT: Experimental Results

 \subsection{Zero-Shot Super-Resolution Results}

-\textbf{Super-Resolution on $\NO_i$.} We evaluate NO's zero-shot super-resolution in the image domain by training both \method and the Unrolled CNN baseline \cite{modl_19} on $256 \times 256$ reconstructions obtained from $18$-view sinograms.
-At inference, we keep the sinogram-space operator $\NO_s$ unchanged and bilinearly upsample the intermediate $256 \times 256$ reconstruction to $512 \times 512$ before applying $\NO_i$ (or the image-space CNN cascades for the Unrolled CNN).
-We directly evaluate models without fine-tuning against fully sampled $512 \times 512$ bilinearly interpolated ground truth images.
-For the CNN baseline, the absolute kernel size remains the same, and the ratio of kernel size over feature map size is halved, while the ratio of NO stays the same.
-Compared to the CNN baseline, CTO achieves a 3 dB PSNR gain for $ NO_i$-superresolution.
-Visualizations in Fig.\ref{fig:superres} demonstrate that while the CNN baseline exhibits substantial blurring and aliasing artifacts at $512 \times 512$ resolution, \method{} preserves reconstruction quality and gives a noticeably higher PSNR.
+\textbf{Super-Resolution on $\NO_i$.} We evaluate the zero-shot super-resolution capability of NO in the image domain.
+All models—\method, the Unrolled CNN baseline \cite{modl_19}, RegFormer \cite{xia2022transformer}, and LEARN \cite{chen2018learn}—are trained to produce $256 \times 256$ reconstructions from $18$-view sinograms.
+At inference, we test generalization to a higher resolution \emph{without any fine-tuning}: the sinogram-space operator $\NO_s$ is kept fixed, and the intermediate $256 \times 256$ output is bilinearly upsampled to $512 \times 512$ before image-space processing.
+Reconstructions are evaluated against fully sampled ground truth images that have been bilinearly interpolated to $512\times512$.
+When the resolution doubles, CNN's fixed-size kernels cover half the relative receptive field, whereas a NO's kernel, defined as a continuous function, maintains the same relative coverage.
+Consequently, \method achieves a 3 dB PSNR gain over the CNN baseline, and 4.8 dB gain over LEARN \cite{chen2018learn}.
+As shown in Fig.~\ref{fig:superres}, the CNN baseline exhibits substantial blurring and aliasing at the higher resolution, while \method{} preserves much sharper detail.

-\textbf{Super-Resolution on $\NO_s$.} To test the zero-shot super-resolution performance of $\NO_s$, we consider the increased view angle $\theta$ setting.
-Specifically, \method is only trained on a $72$-view sinogram while inferred on a $144-$view sinogram.
-The baseline CNN also adopts the same train/inference setting.
-We observe that the CTO model gives a gain of 3.5 dB PSNR over the CNN baseline in $\NO_s$ super-resolution experiments.
-Visualizations in Fig.\ref{fig:superres} show that \method preserves fine anatomical structures with fewer artifacts and substantially higher PSNR as compared to CNNs.
+\textbf{Super-Resolution on $\NO_s$.} We evaluate zero-shot super-resolution in the sinogram domain by training all models—\method, the Unrolled CNN baseline \cite{modl_19}, RegFormer \cite{xia2022transformer}, and LEARN \cite{chen2018learn}—at one sinogram sampling setting and testing at another.
+Models are trained on sinograms with $72$ views and $672$ detectors, then evaluated on two increased-sinogram-size settings: 1) increased number of acquisition views: sinograms with $144$ views and $672$ detectors (\method outperforms Unrolled CNN by $3.5$ dB PSNR, LEARN by $3.2$ dB PSNR, RegFormer by $2.8$ dB PSNR); 2) further increased number of detectors: sinograms with $144$ views and $1344$ detectors (\method outperforms Unrolled CNN by $3.7$ dB PSNR, LEARN by $2.7$ dB PSNR, RegFormer by $2.4$ dB PSNR.).
+As shown in Fig.~\ref{fig:superres}, \method{} preserves fine anatomical structures with fewer artifacts compared to the baselines.